What is a Rhinoplasty?

 While open rhinoplasty and closed rhinoplasty are two separate approaches, in the end, they provide the same, long-lasting results for patients.

-An open rhinoplasty involves making a small cut in the skin between the nostrils, called the columella.
-Then, Dr. Porter can lift the skin out of the way and visualize the underlying structure of the nose to begin the procedure.
+An open rhinoplasty involves making a small incision in the skin between the nostrils, called the columella.
+Then, your surgeon can lift the skin out of the way and visualize the underlying structure of the nose to begin the procedure.
 A closed rhinoplasty, on the other hand, only involves incisions inside the nose, so the patient won’t have any visible scarring.
 Closed rhinoplasties are appropriate for patients that want hump removal or need changes to the nasal tip.

-Before deciding on whether or not an open or closed rhinoplasty is appropriate, Dr. Porter will perform a full examination on each patient.
-She’ll ask them about their treatment goals and take a look at the current structure of their nose to decide which procedure would provide results that align closest with their expectations.
+Before deciding on whether or not an open or closed rhinoplasty is appropriate, Dr. Porter and Dr. Sitapara perform a full examination on each patient.
+They will ask them about their treatment goals and take a look at the current structure of their nose to decide which procedure would provide results that align closest with their expectations.
 In general, patients who are having moderate work done on their nasal bridge can benefit most from closed rhinoplasty, while patients who are having work done on their nasal tip (such as the removal of a malformed or bulbous tip) or other extensive reshaping are best suited for an open rhinoplasty.

 Rhinoplasty – What Should I Expect?

 A wide range of aesthetic goals can be met at our cosmetic surgery practice.
-Surgeon Dr. Jennifer Parker Porter is one of the area’s best in cosmetic nose surgery, and can alter the size of your nose, change the shape of the tip or the bridge, adjust the width of the nostrils, or alter the angle of the nose in relation to the upper lip.
+Our Facial Plastic Surgeons are some of the area’s best in cosmetic nose surgery, and can alter the size of your nose, change the shape of the tip or the bridge, adjust the width of the nostrils, or alter the angle of the nose in relation to the upper lip.
 Rhinoplasty can remove a hump and improve nasal disproportion.
 In addition to achieving cosmetic improvements, the procedure can also be employed to correct problems resulting from nose injuries and can help relieve certain breathing difficulties.

 How Is a Cosmetic Nose Surgery Procedure Performed?